-The Director of CIIM is Dr. Theodore Panayotou, 2007 NOBEL Peace Prize Contributor, and Emeritus of Harvard University.
+The Director of CIIM is Dr. Theodore Panayotou, 2007 NOBEL Peace Prize Contributor, and former Harvard faculty member.

 He is Professor of Economics, Innovation & Entrepreneurship and Ethics & Social Responsibility at CIIM.
 He is also Visiting Professor at Tel Aviv University and a Member of the Cyprus President’s Council of the National Economy.

 He is currently leading a research effort to develop a Competitiveness Strategy for the seven Euro-Med countries of the EU.